LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Experiment

 \subsection{Implementation Details}

 We train a large Flux-based generative model, LucidFlux, while \emph{freezing all blocks of the Flux backbone} and training only the task-specific modules introduced by our method.
 Freezing the backbone stabilizes optimization and prevents catastrophic forgetting, while concentrating capacity on the new modules that realize our objective.
-Training runs on 8$\times$NVIDIA A800 GPUs with DeepSpeed ZeRO-2.
+Under a standard $L_2$ latent loss for velocity prediction, as commonly used in flow-matching models (\cite{labs2025flux}), training runs on 8$\times$NVIDIA A800 GPUs with DeepSpeed ZeRO-2.
 We choose ZeRO-2 because it shards optimizer states and gradients—dramatically reducing memory footprint—without partitioning model parameters, which preserves simple forward passes and yields higher throughput than ZeRO-3 in our setting.
 This enables larger activation budgets at 1024$\times$1024 resolution and steady scaling with modest communication overhead.
-We use Adafactor~\cite{Adafactor} with a learning rate of $2{\times}10^{-5}$ and weight decay $0.01$.
+We use Adafactor (\cite{Adafactor}) with a learning rate of $2{\times}10^{-5}$ and weight decay $0.01$.
 The per-GPU batch size is 2 with gradient accumulation of 2 steps, giving an effective batch size of 32 across 8 GPUs.
 We resume our Siglip connector based on Flex.1-alpha-Redux checkpoint.
 The full training completes in approximately 7 GPU-days.
-Following many existing works, we employ SwinIR~\cite{SwinIR} as a lightweight restore proxy.
+Following many existing works, we employ SwinIR (\cite{SwinIR}) as a lightweight restore proxy.